CF20852/ESP32-DHT22-Mosquitto-Client-Server-System/README.md

 Comments in the code should help make it readable by experienced Arduino IDE users.
 Consequently, I won't elaborate on the code in detail here.

-## Raspberry Pi IoT Server using Docker Containers for MQTT, NodeRED, InfluxDB, and Grafana
+## Raspberry Pi IoT Server using Docker Containers for MQTT, Node-RED, InfluxDB, and Grafana
 In 2022, Albert Harmon published a [video](https://www.youtube.com/watch?v=_DO2wHI6JWQ) and [tutorial](https://learnembeddedsystems.co.uk/easy-raspberry-pi-iot-server) on how to put together a Raspberry Pi-based IoT server that:
 - Uses **Mosquitto** as an MQTT broker;
-- Uses **NodeRED** to set up how data published to Mosquitto are formatted and routed to **InfluxDB**, a time-series database program; and
+- Uses **Node-RED** to set up how data published to Mosquitto are formatted and routed to **InfluxDB**, a time-series database program; and
 - Uses **Grafana** to pull data from the InfluxDB database and display the data in charts.

-The installation procedure uses **IOTStack** to create **Docker** containers for Mosquitto, NodeRED, InfluxDB, and Grafana and facilitate the installation process.
+The installation procedure uses **IOTStack** to create **Docker** containers for Mosquitto, Node-RED, InfluxDB, and Grafana and facilitate the installation process.
 The installation process detailed below follows that of Mr. Harmon and expands upon his process where necessary.
 ### Installation process
 1. Begin by installing the Raspberry Pi OS on a suitable SD card.